digital-asset/ghc-lib/README.md

 * Parse Haskell code, making `ghc-lib` a potential replacement for [`haskell-src-exts`](https://hackage.haskell.org/package/haskell-src-exts).
 See the demo [`mini-hlint`](https://github.com/digital-asset/ghc-lib/blob/master/examples/mini-hlint/src/Main.hs) in this repo;
 * Compile Haskell code as far as GHC's [Core language](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Compiler/CoreSynType), which includes renaming and type checking.
 See the demo [`mini-compile`](https://github.com/digital-asset/ghc-lib/blob/master/examples/mini-compile/src/Main.hs) in this repo, and the carefully tailored [file it compiles](https://github.com/digital-asset/ghc-lib/blob/master/examples/mini-compile/test/MiniCompileTest.hs).

+There are some downsites to `ghc-lib`:

+* The lack of runtime means you can't run code, which includes running code at compile time, e.g. `TemplateHaskell`.
+* While `ghc-lib` isn't tied to any specific GHC versions, it can only read package databases and `.hi` files for one particular version of GHC.
+That means your existing package database probably can't be consumed by `ghc-lib` (unless you happen to perfectly match the GHC version, in which case you could just have used the GHC API), and it doesn't ship with a package database so you'd have to painfully build your own.
+* Compilation times for `ghc-lib` are not small, taking approx 5 min on our CI machines.

 ## Using `ghc-lib`

 The package `ghc-lib` is available on [Hackage](https://hackage.haskell.org/), and can be used like any normal package, e.g. `cabal install ghc-lib`.
 Since `ghc-lib` conflicts perfectly with the GHC API and [`template-haskell`](https://hackage.haskell.org/package/template-haskell), the package is [hidden by default](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/packages.html#using-packages) : use the language extension `PackageImports` to do `import "ghc-lib" GHC`.
 There are two release streams within the `ghc-lib` name: